nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 in a Rising Trend Channel may carry beyond the top of the channel as defined by its Return Line, but the next reaction may go right back down through it without evidencing any hesitation at its level.

 The Throwback is one of the mysteries in trendline price action to which we alluded at the outset.
 The technical analyst who studies trends and trendlines over any considerable period will discover many other even more mysterious phenomena which cannot find space in this treatise, because no way has yet been found to put them to practical use in trading and investing.
+They are extraordinarily interesting in retrospect, but are not subject to forecast.

 ![fig-158](./img/fig-158.png)
 **FIGURE 158.** The downtrend which started in June 1946 in Nash–Kelvinator, sig-